astaroph/structure_2_reflectance_ML/README.md

 The sixth argument is the weight decay parameter for the optimizer (float).
 Best accuracy is being obtained with 1 e-06, but not zero or 1e-05 or higher

 The seventh argument is a string denoting the full directory path for where to save the output models.

+The eighth argument is a descriptive prefix string

+The ninth argument is either 'group' or 'batch' currently, for whether groupnorm (for small or 1 batch sizes) or batchnorm should be used